Detroit, Michigan Therapists

 Known as one of the cultural centers of the Midwest due to its contribution to music, art, and architecture, Detroit is the largest city in Michigan.
 Nationwide, it is the 23rd most populous city with 673,104 living there as of 2017- although if you count the metropolitan area it is home to more than 4.3 million.
 Unfortunately, these figures reflect a sharp decline in Detroit’s population over the past few decades.
 The disappearance of manufacturing and industrial jobs has had a huge impact on the region.

-This has had widespread effects for not only those who worked in those fields but also to the city due to the dwindling population that left many homes and commercial buildings abandoned.
+This has had widespread effects not only on those who worked in those fields but also on the city due to the dwindling population that left many homes and commercial buildings abandoned.
 High rates of poverty and additional problems are real issues for the city, sometimes leading to other concerns.
 It is all too common for mental health to be affected by social problems.
-This disruption in the city’s economy has left many residents in poverty and in turn at risk for mental health issues due to worry and stress.
+This disruption in the city’s economy has left many residents in poverty and at risk for mental health issues due to worry and stress.

 Tackling the City’s Mental Health Concerns